-American Curls are a medium-sized cats with unique and remarkable ears that curl out and back in an elegant arc, giving them a unique alert appearance.
+American Curls are a medium-sized cat with unique and remarkable ears that curl out and back in an elegant arc, giving them a unique alert appearance.
 The swept-back ears give them a happy, cheerful expression that swiftly brings a smile to the face of everyone who sees them.
-The classy head combined with the beautiful body provides the American Curl with a stylish, active presence.
+Their classy head combined with their beautiful body gives the American Curl an overall stylish, active presence.

 They are lovable and curious.
-American Curls love spending quality time with their families and participating in their every move in the household.
-They love attention and being chatted to, but they are not noisy felines.
+American Curls love spending quality time with their families and being involved in their every move.
+They love attention and chats, but they are not noisy felines.
 They make a soft “cooing” sound when they talk to their families and gently pat them for attention.
 American Curls are very playful and are known as the “Peter Pan” of the feline world.
 This is because they keep their kitten-like playfulness until adulthood.

 This cat breed enjoys daily exercise and can keep themselves busy with anything they can find around the house.
 You can invest in indoor perches or cat trees for jumping and climbing.
 Because of their intelligence and playfulness, you can teach them how to learn a game of fetch, and they will play it all day if they could.
-If they are tired, they can be lap cat where they can snuggle with their human companion.
+When they are tired, they become lap cats where they snuggle with their human companion.

-Adored by many, American Curls is becoming the choice of families with children and other pets as they adapt quickly to a new environment.
+Adored by many, the American Curl is becoming a top choice for families with children and other pets as they adapt quickly to a new environment.

 - Grooming: Twice a Week 6/10